symfony/symfony-docs/components/console/commands_as_services.rst

 .. index::
     single: Console; Commands as Services

-How to define Commands as Services
+How to Define Commands as Services
 ==================================

 .. versionadded:: 2.4
-   Support for registering commands in the service container was added in version 2.4.
+   Support for registering commands in the service container was introduced in version 2.4.

 By default, Symfony will take a look in the ``Command`` directory of your bundles and automatically register your commands.
 For the ones implementing the ``ContainerAwareCommand`` interface, Symfony will even inject the container.
 While making life easier, this default implementation has some drawbacks in some
 situations:

-* what if you want your command to be defined elsewhere than in the ``Command`` folder?
+* What if you want your command to be defined elsewhere than in the ``Command`` directory?
-* what if you want to register conditionally your command, depending on the current environment or on the availability of some dependencies?
+* what if you want to conditionally register your command, depending on the current environment or on the availability of some dependencies?
-* what if you need to access dependencies before the ``setContainer`` is called (for example in the ``configure`` method)?
+* what if you need to access dependencies before the ``setContainer()`` is called (for example in the ``configure()`` method)?
 * what if you want to reuse a command many times, but with different dependencies or parameters?